-A car's engine can best be described as the nucleus of power for any vehicle- simply because without a functioning one, it will not get too far.
+The internal combustion engine can best be described as the nucleus of power for any vehicle- simply because without a functioning one, it will not get nowhere.

 That's the reason why, when evaluating a potential restoration car before purchase, the buyer should have a more than average understanding of how a car engine functions.
 If not, they should bring someone along for a pre-purchase inspection who does.